sergioburdisso/pyss3/docs/tutorials/extract-insight.rst

-The problem is that, if we use ``extract_insight`` again in the same way, it will obviously show us the same result, that is, the fragments related to ``'health'`` (the category assigned if it has to select only one), how do we tell SS3 we want extract fragments related to other categories? using the ``cat`` argument!
+The problem is that, if we use ``extract_insight`` again in the same way, it will obviously show us the same result, that is, the fragments related to ``'health'`` (the category assigned if it had to select only one), how do we tell SS3 we want to extract fragments related to other categories? use the ``cat`` argument!

 For instance, if we want SS3 to give us the text fragments that were used for classifying the document as ``science&technology``, we can do